getmango/Mango/.github/ISSUE_TEMPLATE/bug_report.md

  - Mango Version [e.g. v0.1.0]

 **Docker (if you are running Mango in a Docker container)**
-- The `docker-compose.yml` file you are using
+- The `docker-compose.yml` file you are using, or your `.env` file.

 **Additional context**
 Add any other context about the problem here.
 Add screenshots if applicable.